 What is Devotion to God?

-The point, the purpose is to seek a closer walk with Jesus during the whole of our day.
+The point, the purpose is to seek a closer walk with Jesus Christ during the whole of our day.
 Nothing separate.
 Nothing off-limits.
 To be able to stop (or not stop) in the middle of whatever it is we’re doing, and out of our love, loyalty, and enthusiasm for, and trust in God, include him, and talk to him about what’s going on and how to deal with it.
+The Holy Spirit will teach us in the situations we encounter every day.

-Short devotional thoughts are awesome but are by no means meant to be our only exposure to the Word or our only communication with the Lord.
-However, if you want to add some encouraging devotions to your routine, then check these out, and stop by to see a few tips on how to do devotions when you’re busy.
+Christ Jesus invites us to come sit with him 365 days a year.
+It’s a gift to be allowed this kind of access to the Creator!
+If you want to add some encouraging variety to your routine, then check these out, and stop by to see a few tips on how to do devotions when you’re busy.

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.